pfapi/cicd-template/README.md

     b) after merging the code, tests workflow publishes major.minor.patch-beta.x versioned npm packages.

-2) When a forked pull request of a forked repo to the development is submitted
+2) When a pull request of a forked repo to the development is submitted

     a) the forked pull request will wait for approval or runs automatically, depending on settings.

     b) after that, tests workflow runs but will not merge the code.

-    c) to get major.minor.patch-beta.x versioned npm packages, owner needs to manually merge and start the action tests.
+    c) to get major.minor.patch-beta.x versioned npm packages, owner needs to manually merge and start the tests workflow.

 3) When a pull request from the development branch to the main is submitted (release pull request)